Fifty years ago

 Inside, the hall is a polished cement floor roofed by heavy beams and rafters with cast-iron chandeliers.
 The banks of windows let in the light.
 It shines on the floor, but it can’t reach to the rafters.
 I love the old smell in there.
 Off to one side is the kitchen.
 Off to the other side is a breezeway and bathrooms.

-I pass out onto the terrace.
-It is filled with the images of family members, younger, much younger, or now gone.
+I stroll out onto the terrace.
+It is filled with the images of family members, younger, much younger, some now gone.
 I linger among them.
 Everywhere I look I see memories of people I loved, and some I just tolerated, busy with each other.
 I look over the broad stone parapet down to the grass where kids play.

 Passing by the fishing pier, I meet Madalyn, a park ranger who is there to teach visitors to fish.
 She talks to me about Mexican plums and mountain laurel and pine warblers, and beavers.